ayodelevm/Calculator-app/README.md

 # Calculator-app
-An html, css, and vanillaJs calculator app
+An html, css, and vanillaJs calculator app.